1,000+ Opportunities

 Edward Byrne Memorial Justice Assistance Grant (JAG) Program State Formula is a grant from the U.S. Department of Justice Bureau of Justice Assistance that funds state and local criminal justice programs across law enforcement, prosecution, courts, corrections, drug treatment, crime prevention, and technology initiatives.
 JAG is one of the most flexible federal criminal justice funding streams, supporting a broad range of activities to improve public safety outcomes.
 Awards are formula-based and allocated to state administering agencies.
 The FY25 application deadline is April 7, 2026 (JustGrants), with a final deadline of April 14, 2026.
 Grant amounts vary by state formula allocation.

-BJA FY25 Edward Byrne Memorial Justice Assistance Grant (JAG) Program – State Formula is sponsored by U.S. Department of Justice, Bureau of Justice Assistance (BJA).
-The JAG Program is a primary source of federal criminal justice funding for states and local units of government, used to improve the functioning of the criminal justice system with an emphasis on violent crime and serious offenders, and to enforce state and local drug laws.
+FY25 Edward Byrne Memorial Justice Assistance Grant (JAG) Program – State Formula is sponsored by Bureau of Justice Assistance (BJA).
+The JAG Program is the primary source of federal criminal justice funding for state and local jurisdictions, supporting a range of program areas including law enforcement, courts, corrections, and crime prevention.